rhernandez022/CODE-Guessing-Game/README.md

   - If the guess was lower than the number:
     + "Your guess (x) was a little too low.
 Try higher." (replace x with the guess number)
   - If the user fails to guess in three tries:
-    + "Your failed to guess the number (x) in three attempts." (replace x with the number to be guessed)
+    + "You failed to guess the number (x) in three attempts." (replace x with the number to be guessed)

 **Important:** Do not forget to program your code in code_2.py and start your code at line 10.
 Be careful not to code inside the if statement defined in line 5